Seth7171/AdventureCloud/README.md

 * User portfolio - general explanation of the game, breakdown of screens, transitions between screens and an explanation of optional errors.

+## Assignment 3 part B
+314865841_318262151_205798515_206755712_209289685_316109115.HW3b.docx

+In this assignment we performed acceptence tests on the 'chameleon' group (according to our acceptence tests).

+Also, each of our team members evaluated the 'chameleon' group accrding to 'Code Review Checklist Overview' by Dr. Michaela Greiler.